jce-kehila-2026/kehila2026-team/README.md

 - Describe the main goal of the project
 - List 2-3 key objectives.

+## Wiki
+See the team workflow page in the repository wiki.

 ## Quick start (local)
 1. git clone https://github.com/<org>/<repo>.git
 2. cd <repo>